epam/edp-install/docs/user-guide/index.md

 # Overview

+!!! important
+    Admin Console will be deprecated in the upcoming releases and replaced by the Headlamp tool.
+Please see the [Headlamp User guide](../headlamp-user-guide/index.md).

 The EDP User guide is intended for developers and provides details on working with EDP Admin Console, different codebase types and EDP CI/CD flow.

 ## Admin Console